 Here are two boundaries someone should agree to respect before you date them:

 - Don’t be alone.
 Avoid being alone together.
 Go out on a date with a group of friends or to a public place.
 When you’re in the car, park under a street light or in your driveway.
 Don’t linger where other people can’t see you.

 Many people don’t date well because they are afraid to break up.
 You aren’t committed to someone until you marry them.
-But if you are just dating them (or even engaged to them), it’s okay to call it off!
+But if you’re just dating them (or even engaged), it’s okay to call it off!
 Only stay with someone if they make you a happier and better person.
 Don’t continue in a relationship that won’t make it in the long run.
 Move on and date someone else.

-- If they fail your standards.
-Maybe you think they meet your standards but as it turns out they don’t love Jesus or treat you well.
+- They fail your standards.
+Maybe you thought they met your standards at first, but it turns out they don’t truly love Jesus or treat you well.

-- If they violate your boundaries.
-Maybe they agree to respect your boundaries but as it turns out they try to get you alone and be sexual with you.
+- They violate your boundaries.
+Maybe they agreed to respect your boundaries at first, but it turns out they try to get you alone and be sexual with you.

-- If it isn’t working.
-Maybe they are too needy, too demanding, or too jealous.
+- It isn’t working.
+Maybe they’re too needy, demanding or jealous.
 Maybe you don’t like dating them as much as being their friend.

-- If you lie about them.
-You feel the need to be dishonest about your relationship and start lying about it to your parents, pastor, or friends.
+- You lie about them.
+You feel the need to be dishonest about your relationship and start lying to your parents, pastor, friends or yourself.

 Feel free to share this post!